 After getting married, most states will allow you to change your name simply by usage.
-However, you will also need to contact organizations and institutions listed below.
+However, you will also need to contact the organizations and institutions listed below.
 Remember, different organizations have different rules regarding name changes.

 If an institution is not willing to recognize your new name, you may need to get a court order.
 Contact your county courthouse for more information.